Update on the Paris Pass!

 How to get your Paris Pass:

-Step 1: Choose which pass duration you want to buy (2, 3, 4 or 6 day).
+STEP 1: Choose which pass duration you want to buy (2, 3, 4 or 6 day).
 You can click here to purchase your Paris Pass from the official website.

-Step 2: Download your mobile pass instantly using the Paris Pass App.
-If you prefer a physical pass, simply opt for delivery (they deliver worldwide) or collect on arrival in Paris.
+STEP 2: Download your mobile pass instantly using the Paris Pass App.

-Step 3: You now have FREE access to any of the 60+ top Paris attractions included for the duration of your pass.
-You can activate your pass anytime within 12 months from the date of purchase.
+STEP 3: You now have FREE access to any of the 75+ top Paris attractions included for the duration of your pass.

 Flights from Canada and the USA usually arrive in Paris during the morning.

 Once you arrive at the hotel, plan to leave your luggage at the front desk since check-in time usually starts in the afternoon.
-If you don’t already have a map of Paris, ask the front desk staff if they have a free map to provide you (most hotels have one available).

-PRO TIP: Download an offline map of Paris on your phone.
+PRO TIP: Download an offline Google map of Paris on your phone.
 This can easily help you navigate the city without having to pull out a paper map.

 Chances are you’ll be hungry a long flight.
 I suggest heading to a local café for breakfast to enjoy a pastry and café au lait.
-Use this time to take a look at the map to get yourself oriented (especially if this is your first time in Paris).

 After a quick breakfast, it’s time to start exploring the neighborhood.
 I stayed in the 9ème – Opéra, Pigalle area in Paris so plan to see the main attractions based on your hotel location for the first day.